pyinvoke/invoke/docs/concepts/cli/execution.rst

                   "parameterize over arg 'foo' with values a,b,c" => that only works with the task that has arg 'foo')
 * Done.

+More pre/post run crap:

+* What does "runs once" really mean?
+Does it just mean that a given task's call chain, when expanded, shouldn't run any task >1 time?
+Or does this extend across the entire run of N tasks?
+    * E.g. that 1st case is: 'invoke foo', foo has prereq on bar and biz, bar also has prereq on biz. "runs once" means biz only gets run one time, and this is easy to do because once we expand everything out we can dedupe.
+    * 2nd case is 'invoke foo bar', foo has prereq on (why not) bar.
+How many times does bar run?
+What if foo and bar both had prereqs on biz (but foo no longer depends on bar) -- should biz run 2x here or 1x?